Personality pairing improves human-AI collaboration: Methods

 \subsection{Field evaluation of ad performance}

 We evaluated real-world ad performance on the X platform, pre-registered at \href{https://osf.io/95dhu}{osf.io/95dhu}.
 Key metrics included click-through rate (CTR), cost-per-click (CPC), view-through rate (VTR; fraction of document viewed), and view-through duration (VTD; seconds).
 VTR and VTD were tracked via a unique DocSend link for each ad.
-Our ad campaigns assessed causal ad effects conditional on online algorithms and divergent targeting \citep{braun2024adplatforms, braun2024abtesting}.
+Ad platforms like X use auto-bidding algorithms that optimize delivery based on expected engagement, producing divergent targeting across ads within a campaign \citep{braun2024abtesting}.
+Following Braun et al.\ \citep{braun2024adplatforms}, we estimate causal effects of ads conditional on the platform's optimization algorithm.
+The relevant estimand is the effect of ad content on performance given the audience the platform selected for each ad, which is the economically relevant quantity for advertisers operating within algorithmic environments.
+Viewer composition is therefore not constant across ads within a campaign, but campaign random effects absorb systematic differences in audience pools across campaigns.
+We report the overall treatment effect without advertising-spend controls and a model that controls for advertising spend.
+ZIP-code-level randomization across campaigns prevents audience spillovers.
 No holdout group was used, as unique DocSend links imply zero visits without ads \citep{braun2024adplatforms}.